-It’s rare for a micro-business to reach a billion-dollar valuation, but when it does jump this impressive hurdle, it earns itself the captivating title of ‘unicorn’.
+It’s rare for a small business to reach a billion-dollar valuation, but when it does jump this impressive hurdle, it earns itself the captivating title of ‘unicorn’.

 Coined by venture capitalist Aileen Lee, the term ‘unicorn company’ is bestowed on privately-owned companies enchanting enough to reach the £759 million mark.
 At the start of 2019 there were 310 companies worldwide in the unicorn club.
 While the majority are located in the USA and China, 12 UK companies were listed at the end of 2018 with more forecast to join!